rpy2/rpy2/doc/source/robjects.rst

 embedded R process, and the elements that would be accessible from an equivalent R environment are accessible as attributes of the instance.
-Readers familiar with the ctypes module for Python will note the similarity with ctypes.
+Readers familiar with the :mod:`ctypes` module for Python will note the similarity with it.

 R vectors: